-Jana Partners: Jana took on six companies last year with an average size of $24.1 billion, securing board seats at Bristol-Myers Squibb, Tiffany & Co and Conagra Brands.
+Jana Partners: Jana took on six companies last year with an average size of $24.1 billion, securing board seats at Bristol-Myers Squibb, TIF-US and Conagra Brands.
 It also turned around an investment it made in Whole Foods after advocating Amazon’s purchase, after which Jana cashed in.
 The average follower return was 5.9%.

 Oasis Management: A total of seven companies were targeted by Oasis, generally mid-cap stocks with an average value of $644 million.
 Average follower returns were higher than its peers at 25.4%, having challenged PanaHome, Stratus Properties and Premier Foods.
 It sees legs in Asia, particularly South Korea, and has said it is willing to be more aggressive in the US than the UK.

 Allan Gray: Named after South Africa’s Allan Gray, the activist is seen as one only willing to take action when necessary.
 It played a role in the spat at Arconic and took on four firms in total with an average size of $22.9 billion.
 The average follower return was 18.3%.

 Betting on zero: short-seller activists

 Short-selling is a powerful tool used by activists to support stronger allegations against companies.
 Activists take short positions on stocks they believe to be fraudulent or misleading in some way in the belief their bet will eventually pay off, rather than seeking to invest and change the business.